 Tinnitus Boards: A Review

 Online tinnitus forums tend to form their own little cosmos ‒ each with certain specific characteristics depending on the one you visit.
 However, regardless of which board you end up on, there are at least certain traits that all tinnitus forums tend to have in common.
-Perhaps most noticeable is a certain depressive state that permeates more or less all sites: it certainly won't take long before a random visitor stumbles upon a suicide post.
+Perhaps most noticeable is a certain depressive state that permeates more or less all sites: it certainly won’t take long before a random visitor stumbles upon a message from a member contemplating suicide.
 And depending on the level of moderation by the community admins, toxic members may be allowed to flourish and spread vitriol in every possible direction.
 As a 2nd observation, it is usually always the case that the population of a tinnitus board can be split into roughly four distinct member types (with some overlap possible):

 - The newbies.
 These are the members who are new to tinnitus and (usually) totally overwhelmed by the condition.
 This may be because they have severe ringing in the ears or because they never knew the condition existed beforehand.
 Because this group of people are totally new and inexperienced, they make easy targets for the “practitioners of self-deceit” and the “wannabe experts” (see below).

 - The chronics.
 Despite the fact that habituation is often preached as a certainty that will occur eventually, it is not uncommon for people who have had the condition for a number of years to sign up with an online tinnitus forum.
 In fact, more than 50% of members who sign up with TinnitusTalk have already reached the chronic stage of tinnitus when they register their account.
 So is habituation a guarantee, then?
 Don’t count on it…!
 Quite often this population subgroup will be upfront about their difficulties and clash ‒ in particular ‒ with the “practitioners of self-deceit” (the next subgroup).